The Trust-Forum project

 compose and send a message to this address.

-a checkbox says "Would you like to add invitation ?", with a menu to
+There, a checkbox says "Would you like to add invitation ?", with a

-choose the invitation language (this choice is not implemented yet, but
+menu to choose the invitation language (this choice is not

 It should be possible to re-send the invitation message and code (or